List of Tohoku Initiatives

 Art / Memory, Individual

 We collect, clean, break and sort broken dishes and incorporate them into mosaics for the cities in Tohoku.
 Any citizen willing to help rebuild their community is urged to participate.
+The project seems to be discontinued.

 Based in: Tsuchiura, Ibaraki